Nebouh/EnhancedStorage/README.md

 - "Slots" defines the number of inventory slots added to the object.
 - "Rows" defines how these slots are visually organized (split into rows).

-To enable the mod and apply custom settings, modify the configuration like this (Default settings):
+To enable the mod and apply custom settings, modify the configuration like this (example values):

 ```ini
 ["EnhancedStorage"]
 EnableMod = true